HerodoteVDR/theodorevdrest/src/gallery.md

 secondimage: "src/assets/img/gallery.jpg"
 smalltitle: "latest work"
 bigtitle: "Studies, commands and more"
-smalldescription: "Every project is the opportunity to learn a lot of new things.
-Here's a variety of projects I worked on."
+smalldescription: "I believe very project is the opportunity to learn a lot of new things. "
+bigdescription: "Here's a variety of projects I worked on."
 ---